 Order Fragmentation and Timing

 Rather than placing one massive order, institutions often break large positions into smaller chunks executed over time.
 This approach, known as order slicing, helps avoid overwhelming available market liquidity at any single price level.
 The process requires careful analysis of historical volume patterns and market trends to determine optimal timing for each portion of the trade.
-When trading large blocks of shares of a company, company-specific events such as earnings reports or management changes can significantly impact slippage and execution, making timing and fragmentation even more critical.
+When trading large blocks of a single token, asset-specific events such as token unlocks, exchange listings, or protocol upgrades can significantly impact slippage and execution, making timing and fragmentation even more critical.

 Algorithmic Trading Strategies